JakeRoggenbuck/component/README.md

 #### Operation Not Implemented [E5]

 The Operation Not Implemented error occurs when a non-identifier symbol has been parsed that has not gotten functionality yet.
 Symbol here meaning one or many characters (e.g. `foo` or `123`).
-Since symbols that are not keywords or existing identifiers get read as identifiers (so long they follow the identifier rules), there are few things that trigger the Operation Not Implemented error.
+Since symbols that are not keywords or existing identifiers get read as identifiers (so long they follow the identifier rules), there are few cases that trigger the Operation Not Implemented error.
 The one class of symbols that do cause this error are characters like `#` and `$` which have not been assigned any operation.

 ```
 > #